|Have your Say|

 Contact Parliamentary Education

-A federation is a system of government in which a written constitution distributes power and responsibility between a national government and a number of state or regional governments.
+A federation is a system of government which distributes power and responsibility between a national government and state governments.

 The Parliamentary Education Office educates students and the general public on the history, role and function of the Western Australian Parliament.